Drew-Kim/DamageInspection/README.md

 ## Software Dependencies
 - PyQt5 for the GUI
-- Picamera 2 and IMX500 API for
+- Picamera 2 and IMX500 API for image box detection and live analyzation
-- SLite 3 for the Database
+- SQLite 3 for the Database
 - Ultralytics for training the YOLOv8n model

 ## Technical Workflow